EU-funded hijab campaign sparks outrage | DW | 04.11.2021

 Pictures and videos featured on anti-discrimination campaign posts showed split-screen portraits of women's faces — with one half uncovered and showing their hair and the other half with their hair covered by a hijab.

-French youth minister, Sarah El Hairy told LCI news in France the images "deeply shocked me."
-El Hairy said, "France has expressed its extremely strong disapproval" to the campaign.
+French Minister for Young People Sarah El Hairy told LCI TV broadcaster in France the images "deeply shocked me."
+El Hairy said that "France has expressed its extremely strong disapproval" to the campaign.

 For its part, the Council of Europe's anti-discrimination division, which oversaw the campaign, said, "these tweets have been deleted and we're going to think about a better presentation for the project."

-Following the removal of the posts, Secretary-General of the Council of Europe, Marija Pejcinovic Buric released a statement saying the campaign "reflected individual statements from people who took part in one of the project's workshops and doesn't reflect the position of the Council of Europe."
+Following the removal of the posts, Marija Pejcinovic Buric, the CoE's secretary-general, released a statement saying the campaign "reflected individual statements from people who took part in one of the project's workshops and doesn't reflect the position of the Council of Europe."

-Members of FEMYSO were part of the project along with a number of other Muslim and non-Muslim groups according to the Council of Europe.
+Members of FEMYSO were part of the project along with a number of other Muslim and non-Muslim groups, according to the CoE.

-FEMYSO President Hande Taner said, "It is another example of how the rights of Muslim women are non-existent to those who claim to represent or protect notions such as liberty, equality and freedom."
+"It is another example of how the rights of Muslim women are non-existent to those who claim to represent or protect notions such as liberty, equality and freedom," said FEMYSO head Hande Taner.

-The European Commission, which partly funds the anti-discrimination work in the Council of Europe said it had "not validated" the visual elements of the campaign and has said it is looking into potentially recuperating some of the money it paid.
+The European Commission, which partly funds the anti-discrimination work at the CoE, said it had "not validated" the visual elements of the campaign and has said it is looking into potentially recuperating some of the money it paid.

 Conservative Belgian politician Theo Francken responded to the EU campaign by highlighting the fact that in many majority Muslim countries wearing the hijab is a compulsory.
 "Just ask all those millions of girls in Nigeria, Burkina, Somalia or Afghanistan [if ‘freedom is a hijab']" he tweeted.

-The outrage towards the campaign came mainly in France, which is gearing up for elections in April 2022.
+The outrage over the campaign came mainly in France, which is gearing up for a presidential election in April 2022.

-The lead candidate for the centre-right Republican party echoed a critical sentiment against it, Michel Barnier said, "I would have liked the people responsible for this bad campaign to go and question ... the women of Kabul who are fighting not to wear this veil."
+Michel Barnier, the lead candidate for the center-right Republican party, echoed a critical sentiment against the ads.
+"I would have liked the people responsible for this bad campaign to go and question ... the women of Kabul who are fighting not to wear this veil," he said.

 Opposition to the campaign has united the left and the right wings of French political spectrum.

-Far-right presidential candidate and leader of the National Rally party, Marine le Pen tweeted, "It's when women take their veil off that they become free, not the other way around."
+Marine Le Pen, the far-right presidential candidate and leader of the National Rally party, tweeted: "It's when women take their veil off that they become free, not the other way around."

-France hosts the largest Muslim population in Europe, numbering around 5 million people.
+France hosts Europe's largest Muslim population, numbering around 5 million people.
 Following Islamist extremist attacks like those in Paris in November 2015, Muslim organizations say there has been a marked increase in Islamophobia in the country.

 French politicians adhere to a tradition of strict secularism from all religions.
-Religious clothing is banned in all schools in the country and for all people employed in publicly funded jobs.
+Religious clothing is banned in all of the country's schools, and for all people employed in publicly funded jobs.
 There have also been numerous instances of Muslim women being thrown out of public swimming pools for staging protests in favor of the burkini — a swimsuit that fully covers the body and hair.

 As of 2018, France, Belgium, Austria, Denmark and Bulgaria all had national bans on full face coverings.

-In July 2021, judges at the European Court of Justice (ECJ), the EU's top court, ruled that women could be fired from their jobs for refusing to remove their hijab if they work in public.
+In July 2021, judges at the European Court of Justice (ECJ), the EU's top court, ruled that women could be fired from their jobs for refusing to remove their hijab if they work in a job that deals with the public.

 The court was responding to a request by German judges who had upheld the right of two employers to fire two women who insisted on wearing their headscarves to work.
 One was working in a supermarket and the other was a support worker for children with special needs.